open511/Open511API/index.md

 * The [technical guidelines](guidelines.html) provide specifics about encoding, formats, architecture and content negotiation.

-**Supported Resources:**
+**Main Resources:**

 * [Root (aka discovery)](root.html): this resource is the single entry point for the entire framework.
 It provides links to all the other resources.
-Below is an example of the discovery resource.
-This example demonstrates an aggregator (open511.info) which gathers information from two different jurisdictions (My City and My Region).
-The jurisdiction link points to the original jurisdiction resource while the events are aggregated and served locally.
 * [Jurisdictions](jurisdiction.html): represent a specific government with some metadata (contact info, geographical coverage and other options).
-Below is a example of the jurisdiction resource.
-The resource presents the data of the "My City" jurisdiction including the geographical coverage of the jurisdiction, the license applied to the content, and the languages supported.
-* [Events](event.html): represent events that are published by jurisdictions.
+* [Events](event.html): represent events (construction, accident, etc.) that are published by jurisdictions.
-Below is an example of the events resource.
-The example demonstrates how an event from juridiction "My City" is served by an aggregator (open511.info).
-The jurisdiction link still points to the original jurisdiction, but the self resource of the event is local (as well as the collection of events).
+* [Reports](report.html): The report is the crowdsourcing feature of Open511.
+A road use can submit a report to notify the jurisdiction that something is ongoing (e.g an accident).
+Other clients can also retrieve reports submitted to a jurisdiction.

+**Support resources:**
+* [Region](region.html): Open511 contains the concept of region that can be attached to events.
+A region can be any location with a name: city, county, district, etc. It allows jurisdiction to provide additional location data without providing other geospatial data.
+* [Jurisdiction geography](jurisdictiongeo.html): Contain the geographical boundaries of a jurisdiction.

 ## Status {#status}

-This specification is a first draft.
-The format is expected to evolve in the coming months.
+This specification is a second draft.
+The format is expected to evolve in the coming weeks.
 Therefore, the present specifications should not be used to develop tools.

 ## Roadmap and Timeline {#timeline}

-The first draft of the specification was released to collaborators in October 2012 and will be made public in December 2012.
-A second iteration will be released in January 2013 with the final version expected in April 2013.
-At that point, the specification should be stable enough for general implementation.
+The first draft of the specification was released to collaborators in October 2012 and the second iteration  released in January 2013.
+The first official release (ready for implementation) is expected in May 2013.

-The second iteration will provide improvements to architecture and data formatting.
-It may also include two new services:

-* Crowdsourcing: the ability for citizens to submit reports like in the open311 framework.
-* Network data: with the first release, we noticed a need for linking an event with the road network.
-Also, some transportation agencies would like to publish their road network so a new resource might be added to support this feature but it is still under discussion.